-This draft Recommendation introduces a blockchain-based verifiable identification and authentication service (BIAS) and specifies its common characteristics, high-level requirements, functional architecture and relevant main procedures.
-The BIAS can facilitate the IoT devices and IoT services to identify and authenticate each other, although the IoT devices and IoT services can be deployed and operated by different vendors and operators who may belongs to variety stakeholders and may not trust each other.
+This draft Recommendation introduces a blockchain-based verifiable identification and authentication service (BIS) and specifies its common characteristics, high-level requirements, functional architecture and relevant main procedures.
+The BIS can facilitate the IoT devices and IoT services to identify and authenticate each other, although the IoT devices and IoT services can be deployed and operated by different vendors and operators who may belongs to variety stakeholders and may not trust each other.

 [TBD]